Pinacate Peaks

 Bursera microphylla, Elephant Tree, photographed at Cerro Colorado in Baja California, Mexico.

-The Pinacate Peaks (Sierra Pinacate, Cuk Doʼag) are a group of volcanic peaks and cinder cones located mostly in the Mexican state of Sonora along the international border adjacent to the U.S. state of Arizona, surrounded by the vast sand dune field of the Gran Desierto de Altar, at the desert's southeast.
+The Pinacate Peaks (Sierra Pinacate) are a group of volcanic peaks and cinder cones located mostly in the Mexican state of Sonora along the international border adjacent to the U.S. state of Arizona, surrounded by the vast sand dune field of the Gran Desierto de Altar, at the desert's southeast.

 The Spanish name for the Pinacate Peaks geographic feature is the Sierra Pinacate, which is used in their homeland of Mexico.

 Location

 The Pinacate Peaks lie just north of the fishing resort of Puerto Peñasco.
 The tallest of the peaks is Cerro del Pinacate (also called Volcan Santa Clara), with an elevation of 3,904 feet (1,190 m).
 The Mexican Spanish word pinacate is derived from the Nahuatl word for the endemic desert stink beetle, pinacatl.

 Natural history

 Geology

 The volcanoes here have erupted sporadically since about 4 million years ago, probably in association with the opening of the Gulf of California.
 The most recent volcanic activity was about 11,000 years ago.
 The Pinacate Desert is home to the largest sand dunes in the Americas.